ldupisani/tracer/Readme.md

 ## Metrics Collection

-These are individual metric colleciton programs.
+These are individual metric colleciton programs I created to monitor system usage of processes.

 ### cpu.py